hklang10/micropython/docs/library/machine.CAN.rst

    The values in the list are:

-   - TEC value
+   - Transmit Error Count (TEC) value
-   - REC value
+   - Receive Error Count (REC) value
    - number of times the controller enterted the Error Warning state (wrapped around to 0 after 65535) - CURRENTLY NOT IMPLEMENTED
    - number of times the controller enterted the Error Passive state (wrapped